 So todays question is: Do you ride with ‘feel’ in your whole body?
 What is feel (here is a blog about it)?
 Do you have it?
 How can you get it?
 Are you working on improving it?

-One description of ‘feel’ if you google it is: to be or become conscious of.
+One description of ‘feel’ if you google it is:

 Are you conscious of your whole body when you ride?
 Are you aware of where your eyes are looking, how much pressure you have on each seat bone, of your horses footfall and path of travel?
 Yes, each one of these is something that you should be conscious of.
 First you will learn to be conscious of each one individually…then two at a time…and eventually all at the same time.